-This cover sheet and accompanying "event notice" may be sent to the MSRB, pursuant to Securities and Exchange Commission Rule $15c{2-12(b)(5)(i)(C)}$ and (D).
+This cover sheet and accompanying "event notice" may be sent to the MSRB, pursuant to Securities and Exchange Commission Rule 15c2-12(b)(5)(i)(C) and (D).

-or Nine-Digit CUSIP Number(s) of the bonds to which this event notice relates:

-Number of pages attached: \\\\\

-\\\\ Description of Notice Events (Check One):

-- 1. \\\\\ "Principal and interest payment delinquencies;" - 2. \\\\\ "Non-Payment related defaults, if material;" - 3.
-"Unscheduled draws on debt service reserves reflecting financial difficulties;" - 4. \\\\\"Unscheduled draws on credit enhancements reflecting financial difficulties;" - 5.\\\\\"Substitution of credit or liquidity providers, or their failure to perform;" - 6.
-"Adverse tax opinions, IRS notices or events affecting the tax status of the security;" - 7.
-"Modifications to rights of securities holders, if material;" - 8. \\\\\ "Bond calls, if material;" - 9.
-"Defeasances;" - 10.\\\\\ "Release, substitution, or sale of property securing repayment of the securities, if material;"

-11.\\\\\"Rating changes;"

-- 12. "Tender offers;" - 13.
-"Bankruptcy, insolvency, receivership or similar event of the obligated person;" - 14.
-"Merger, consolidation, or acquisition of the obligated person, if material;" - 15.\\\\\"Appointment of a successor or additional trustee, or the change of name of a trustee, if material;" - 16.
-"Incurrence of a Financial Obligation of the obligated person, if material, or agreement to covenants, events of default, remedies, priority rights, or other similar terms of a Financial Obligation of the obligated person, any of which affect security holders, if material;" and - 17.
-"Default, event of acceleration, termination event, modification of terms, or other similar events under the terms of a Financial Obligation of the obligated person, any of which reflect financial difficulties."

-\\\\\ Failure to provide annual financial information as required.

-I hereby represent that I am authorized by the County or its agent to distribute this information publicly:
+Issuer's and/or Other Obligated Person's Name: Issuer's Six-D igit CUSIP Number: or Nine-Digit CUSIP Number(s) of the bonds to which this event notice relates: Number of pag ges attached: Descript ion of Notice Events (Check One): 5 6 7 8 9 10 "Non-Payment related defaults, if material;" "Unscheduled draws on debt service reserves reflecting financial difficulties;" "Unscheduled draws on credit enhancements reflecting financial difficulties;" "Substitution of credit or liquidity providers, or their failure to perform;" "Adverse tax opinions, IRS notices or events affecting the tax status of the security;" "Modifications to rights of securities holders, if material;" "Bond calls, if material;" "Defeasances;" "Release, substitution, or sale of property securing repayment of the securities, if material;" "Rating changes;" "Tender offers;" "Bankruptcy, insolvency, receivership or similar event of the obligated person;" "Merger, consolidation, or acquisition of the obligated person, if material;" "Appointment of a successor or additional trustee, or the change of name of a trustee, if material;" "Incurrence of a Financial Obligation of the obligated person, if material, or agreement to covenants, events of default, remedies, priority rights, or other similar terms of a Financial Obligation of the obligated person, any of which affect security holders, if material;" and to provide annual financial information as required.
+I hereby repressignature: sent that I am authorized by the County or its agent to distribute this information publicly: Name: Title: Digital Assurance Certification, L.L.C.

-Signature:

-Name: \\\\\

-Title:

-Digital Assurance Certification, L.L.C.
-315 E. Robinson Street, Suite 300 Orlando, FL 32801 407-515-1100 or Nine-Digit CUSIP Number(s) of the bonds to which this notice relates:
+Digital Assurance Certification, L.L.C 315 E. Robinson Street, Suite 300 Orlando, FL 32801 407-515-1100

+Date: